fpavogt/linestats/README.md

      This will process the `file.py` (or all `.py`file located at the indicated location, if a directory is specified).
 The other options are:
      - `-h` for help,
      - `-r` to run a recursive search for `.py` files in subfolders,
-     - `-s output_file.txt` to save the statistics to file instead of `sys.stdout`, and
+     - `-s output_file.txt` to save the statistics to file instead of `sys.stdout`,
-     - `-v` to print the linestats version.
+     - `-v` to print the linestats version, and
+     - `-w` to print also the name of the files that are being skipped.

   * from a Python script/shell:
      ```python3